Imnotexploi4/BufferMaker/README.md

+# DISCLAIMER
+This repository is Folked as BufferMaker.
+I do not copyright on this original repository.

 # Video Buffer Generator

 A small python utility that stitches an mp4 file to a short glitch clip (glitch.mp4) with ffmpeg so you get a clean buffer between scenes.
 No re-encode, just a straight stream copy, so it’s fast and keeps the quality.